ec500-software-engineering/case-study-shiluwu23/README.md

 b.
 Environment needed: Anaconda.
 c.	frameworks / libraries: TensorFlow, Pandas, TensorFlow-gpu, etc.
 ## 2. Testing
-a.
 One of the easiest ways to get started using TensorFlow Serving is with Docker.
+With Docker, we can manage our infrastructure in the same ways we manage your applications.
+Docker provides tooling and a platform to manage the lifecycle of our containers: Develop the application and its supporting components using containers.
+The container becomes the unit for distributing and testing our application.
-1. [20%] Testing: describe unit/integration/module tests and the test framework .
-How are they ensuring the testing is meaningful?
-Do they have code coverage metrics for example?
+### CI platform
-a.
-What CI platform(s) are they using (e.g. Travis-CI, AppVeyor)?
+Since TensorFlow is a cross-platform tool that can run on CPU and GPU hardware, the maintainers have set up multiple pipelines to build and test the tool on different operating system platforms and CPU/GPU configurations.
+Their pipelines are built using Jenkins.

-b.
-What computing platform combinations are tested on their CI?
-E.g. Windows 10, Cygwin, Linux, Mac, GCC, Clang
+MacOS, Linux,, Windows, Raspberry Pi and Android are tested on their CI.

 ## 3. Software architecture
 [20%] Software architecture in your own words, including: